-- (i) When was your central heating system or partial central heating system installed?
-Unknown but c2008 - Do you have a maintenance contract for the central heating system?
-Yes
+- (i) When was your central heating system or partial central heating system installed? combi boiler was installed just before i bought it - (ii) Do you have a maintenance contract for the central heating system?
+No

 If you have answered yes, please give details of the company with which you have a maintenance contract: